 Can I Trust the Score From My Bank?

-Should I Check My Score Elsewhere Before Taking Out a Loan?
+Should I Check My Credit Score Elsewhere Before Applying for Credit?

 Can I Get My Credit Report Through My Bank?

-- Deal with collections.
-If you have accounts with collection agencies, your credit scores are being negatively affected.
-But paying off these accounts may make you look better to lenders, since some newer credit scoring models (such as the FICO® 9 and VantageScore® 3.0 and 4.0) ignore collections that have a zero balance.
+- Pay off collections.
+Debts that have been turned over to collection departments or agencies appear as negative entries on your credit reports and can seriously hurt your scores.
+Paying off these accounts may make you look better to lenders, since some newer credit scoring models (such as FICO® Score 9 and VantageScore 3.0 and 4.0) ignore paid-off collection accounts.